isabella232/MCW-Template-Cloud-Workshop/README.md

 Link to [Download Template](https://github.com/Microsoft/MCW-Template-Cloud-Workshop/archive/master.zip) (replace URL)

 # Microsoft Cloud Workshop template (replace with workshop name)
-*Please provide an introduction to the workshop*
+*Please provide an introduction to the workshop.
+For example:*

+Trey Research Inc. looks at the old way of doing things in retail and introduces innovative experiences that delight customers and drive sales.
+There latest initiative focuses on intelligent vending machines that support commerce, engagement analytics, and intelligent promotions.

 ## Target audience
 *Please list the target audiance for this workshop.
 For example:*